Rockhampton Club: History

 The design of the Rockhampton Club building at Quay Street was the work of James Flint (1862–94).
 Flint was a Yorkshire born architect who had been articled to the Manchester firm of architects and building surveyors, Sherwood and Peverley.
 He had then moved to London and practiced there for a period of about eighteen months.
 Following this period of work, Flint emigrated to Victoria in 1883, and worked with a Mr Horsley of Melbourne.
 In 1887 he moved to Rockhampton to practice as an architect and surveyor.
 He took up offices in Central Chambers in East Street.
 At this time John William Wilson and James Flint were the main architects active in Rockhampton.
 In the booming economy of Rockhampton and Mount Morgan he designed several notable buildings, including Pinehurst, at Athelstane Range (1893–94), the Walter Reid and Co.
 Stores (1889) and the Criterion Hotel (1888–89) and the Children's Hospital, Athelstane Range (1889).
 Flint was also a member of the Rockhampton Municipal Council, as well as the Central Separation League, the lobby group pushing for separation from southern Queensland to form a state by federation.

 Tenders for the erection and completion of new premises for the Rockhampton Club in Quay Street had been called for by James Flint on 7 January 1892.
 The building was completed by 1893.

 The Rockhampton Club bought the building from the McLaughlin estate in 1904.
 In 1906 the trustees for the Rockhampton Club borrowed £3400.
 It is unsure the reason for borrowing this amount.
 John Ferguson, trustee for the Club, died on 30 March 1906.
 In October 1906 new trustees were appointed.

 To cater for members from country areas accommodation was provided on the upper storey of the building.
 Members of the Club also were allowed to permanently room at the premises.
 The Club Secretary was a paid position.
 The Rockhampton Club's membership at its largest extent has been nearly four hundred members.
 Prominent members have included William Kidston MLA, who was Premier of Queensland from 1906 to 1911.

 In 1915 a mortgage for £2000 was taken out from the Corporation of the Diocese of Rockhampton, and was repaid in the same year.
 At the same time the trustees borrowed £1200 from the Union Bank of Australia.

 Membership declined in the period post World War I. The Club at this stage was experiencing difficulties in maintaining numbers, and at the Annual General meeting of 1921, mention was made of the strenuous times the Club had passed through.
 New trustees for the Club were appointed in 1923.

-From 1925-26 Peter Rees Jones (of the legal family in Rockhampton) was president of the Rockhampton Club.
+From 1925 to 1926 Peter Rees Jones (of the legal family in Rockhampton) was president of the Rockhampton Club.
 He was also a permanent resident of the Club, being one of its longest members to be accommodated in the building.
 During a heatwave in February 1928, he apparently died in his sleep at the Club, a result of heart failure.